rails/rails/guides/source/action_controller_overview.md

 ### The `request` Object

 The request object contains a lot of useful information about the request coming in from the client.
-To get a full list of the available methods, refer to the "API documentation":http://api.rubyonrails.org/classes/ActionDispatch/Request.html.
+To get a full list of the available methods, refer to the [API documentation](http://api.rubyonrails.org/classes/ActionDispatch/Request.html).
 Among the properties that you can access on this object are:

 |_.Property of `request`|_.Purpose|
 |host|The hostname used for this request.|